Robinson Canó: Dubai Wolves (2023)

 In September 2023, Canó joined the ownership group of Baseball United, a professional baseball league based in Dubai.
 On October 23, 2023, he was selected sixth overall in the league's draft by the Dubai Wolves.
 During the league's inaugural all-star showcase, Cano batted leadoff for the United West All-Stars in both games and went a combined 2 for 7 with 2 doubles and a walk.

 Diablos Rojos del México (2024–present)

 On March 1, 2024, Canó signed with the Diablos Rojos del México of the Mexican League.
 In 78 games for the club, he batted .431/.475/.639 with 14 home runs and 77 RBI, won the league's batting title, and led the league in hits.
 With the team, Canó won the Serie del Rey.

-On January 15, 2025, Cano re-signed with the Diablos for the 2025 season.
+On January 15, 2025, Cano re-signed with the Diablos.
 Canó lead the Diablos Rojos to an undefeated championship at the 2025 Baseball Champions League Americas in April 2025 and was named the tournament MVP.
+In 85 appearances for México, he hit .372/.426/.573 with 14 home runs and 86 RBI.
+With the team, Canó won his second consecutive Serie del Rey.
+He earned his 4,000th professional hit on September 15, during the third game of the Serie del Rey.